motherjones/story-tools/README.md

 ## Setting Up Your Machine

-To use these tools, there are a few things you'll need to set up on your machine.
-This excellent walkthrough by [Tyler Fisher](#) covers most of them, follow it as closely as you can.
+To use these tools, there are a few things you'll need to download or set up on your machine.

-There are a few more things you'll need access to:
+* A good text editor.
+We prefer [SublimeText](http://www.sublimetext.com/).
+After downloading, check out this [walkthrough](http://scotch.io/bar-talk/the-complete-visual-guide-to-sublime-text-3-getting-started-and-keyboard-shortcuts) for some extremely useful keyboard shortcuts and other tips.
+* Access to the Mother Jones [GitHub account](https://github.com/motherjones).
+Talk to Tasneem.
 * Admin access on your machine.
 Talk to Ross.
-* [S3 Organizer](#), the Firefox plugin for uploading to [Amazon S3](#), a cloud-based file storing service.
+* [S3 Organizer](#), the Firefox plugin for uploading to [Amazon S3](#), a cloud-based file storing service, as well as access to our files on s3.
 Talk to Robert.
 * The shared Mother Jones Google Drive folder.
 Talk to Tasneem.

 ## Life Cycle of a MoJo interactive